FHanus/Coordinates-guidance-system/README.md

 ## Development progress

 * 22/11/2019
-    * Started working on the research document, which should I have done first, based on resources, which I have saved before working on the project.
+    * Started working on the research document, which should I have done first, based on resources, which I had saved before.

 * 20/11/2019
     * PCB done, ready for soldering.